russianBlueDev/arithmetic_expression_interpreter/README.md

 ===========

 You must have
-* gcc (on MAC OS make sure it's not LLVM hidden behind gcc cmd).
+* gcc (on MAC OS make sure it's not LLVM hidden behind gcc).
 For now, in the Makefile, it's gcc-4.2
 * gcov
 * lcov (can be installed on MAC OS by compiling source and remove -D option from lcov/bin/install.sh)
 * valgrind